UACSc343Spring2021/assignments/HA2.md

 Version History:

+- 2021/02/09 Clarify text fields should be cleared after addAppointment
 - 2021/02/07 Clarified the ID property for the detail view is not required
 - 2021/02/06 Fixed movie link
 - 2021/02/04 Fixed category names